ibrahemesam/repo-view/README.md

 - [ ] add demo url to README
 - [ ] backend automation: re-new token anually using python
 - [ ] add token creation tutorial
+- [ ] announce about this project on LinkedIn